wolfj123/PolicyModelsPlugin/README.md

 ## Supported Settings
 in order to enable or disable any of the options below, you will need to have a folder named .vscode in the project folder.
 Inside this folder you will need a file named settings.json.
 If the file exists use the existing one.
+After making changes to this file you need to reopen VScode.

 ### Code Diagnostics (Syntax Errors Highlighter)
 This ability is disabled by default.